tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_analyze_json.md

 {% include activity.html %}

 Look at the response from the `weather` endpoint of the OpenWeatherMap weather API.
 Where are the objects?
 Where are the arrays?

-It's common for arrays to contain lists of objects, and for objects to contain arrays.

 ## More information